threadi/wp-personio-integration-light/readme.txt

 - Customization of slugs (URLs) for list and detailed views of positions
 - Multiple and customizable application formulars incl. export of them via Personio API
 - Multiple Personio-accounts per website
-- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese - compatible with translations via Polylang
+- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Schwedish, Finnish - compatible with translations via Polylang
 - Support for subcompanies and additional offices in positions
 - Support for multiple form handler like Contact Form 7, Forminator, NinjaForms and WPForms
 - Add unlimited custom files for download on each single position